 Click below to view and download a printed list of selected works by Jennifer Fowler

-JENNIFER FOWLER - COMPOSER Contents Performances Discography and Critical Notices Credo Current News Contact Information LATEST NEWS: A new piece for three 'cellos, titled, "Three Cellos" has been commissioned by the University of Western Australia, for their centenary celebrations in 2013.
-The piece will be issued on CD and performed during 2013.
-During 2012, 'Reeling' for oboe and piano, a commission from the "Music in the Village" Festival of Walthamstow was premiered in London by Marios Agiros (ob) and Caroline Clemmow (pf).
+JENNIFER FOWLER - COMPOSER Contents Performances Discography and Critical Notices Credo Current News Contact Information LATEST NEWS: A new piece for three 'cellos, titled, "Three Cellos" was commissioned by the University of Western Australia, for their centenary celebrations in 2013.
+The piece was issued on CD and performed during 2013.
+Another new piece, "Magnificat 3", was premiered by Kaleidoscope Ensemble with Corrina Dolso (sop) in Ipswich, UK in October 2013.
+During 2012, "Uncoiling" for oboe and piano, a commission from the "Music in the Village" Festival of Walthamstow was premiered in London by Marios Agiros (ob) and Caroline Clemmow (pf).
 This piece was subsequently taken up and performed in London in September 2012 by Catherine Pluygers (ob) and Robert Coleridge (pf).

 BIOGRAPHY JENNIFER FOWLER was born in Western Australia in 1939.
 During her student years at the University of Western Australia she won several composition prizes and was awarded the University's Convocation Award for outstanding results.
 While still a student she had pieces performed in the Festival of Perth and broadcast by the ABC.
 In 1968 she spent a year working at the Electronic Music Studios of the University of Utrecht, on a Dutch Government scholarship.
 Since 1969, she has been living in London where she works as a free-lance composer.
 She has won a number of international prizes for composition: